lingasc/icebreaker-generator-thanks/README.md

 The code can also print French and Japanese translations of the generated question.

 It can also generate a random piece of Keanu Reeves trivia instead of a question.

----
+## How It Works (Frontend):

+- Colors change from sunrise to dusk depending on user's local time of day
+- JavaScript time dependency code changes greeting from "Good morning!", "Good afternoon!", to "Good evening!" depending on user's local time of day
+- Clicking on a button runs the code that generates icebreakers in the language you selected.
+Keep clicking to shuffle through icebreakers.
+- Clicking on coffee cup icon in bottom right screen activates customizable coffee mug feature
+- Clicking on sun icon toggles dark mode
+- Easy one-click icebreaker copy-paste with clipboard icon
+- Interface translated into English, French, and Japanese depending on the language button clicked

 ## The Concept
 The program is based on my experience of our own breakfast hour icebreakers, which seem to fit into two categories: